 Attire may include accessories such as hats, caps, bandanas, gloves, scarves, belts, jewelry, etc. Removing pieces of clothing during the performance is permitted provided it is not offensive or out of character.
 Discarded clothing should be placed outside the competition area and never thrown off the stage into the audience.
-Appropriate under garments must be worn by all crewmembers, at all times.
-Clothing too short and/or too tight will be scrutinized and may be deemed inappropriate especially for overexposure of certain areas of the body and/or age appropriateness.
+Appropriate under garments must be worn by all crew members, at all times.
+Clothing too short and/or too tight will be scrutinized and may be deemed inappropriate especially for overexposure of certain areas of the body and/or age appropriate-ness.
 Body oils or other substances applied to the body or clothing that may affect the clean dry surface of the stage and the safety of fellow competitors are prohibited.
-Crews may wear dance/stomp boots, street shoes, sneakers or athletic sport shoes.
+Crews may wear dance/ stomp boots, street shoes, sneakers or athletic sport shoes.
 All footwear must have clean, non-scuff soles.
 Tap shoes, jazz shoes, certain high-heeled shoes, flip-flops, slippers and bare feet are prohibited.

-PROPS
+PROPS AND ACCESSORIES

-FOR CREWS OF 5-9 CREWMEMBERS & MINICREWS
+CREWS OF 5-9 CREW MEMBERS & MINICREWS

-Props that are not an integral part of a crew's "attire" are prohibited (e.g. canes, chairs, lights, backpacks, string, musical instruments and others).
-Kneepads or other apparatus to aid in the safety and proper execution of a move is allowed but concealed, when possible, so as not to detract from the performance or the judges' concentration on the performance.
+Props that are not an integral part of a crew's "attire" are prohibited (e.g., canes, flags, chairs, lights, utility bags, fanny packs, backpacks, string, rope, musical instruments and others).
+Kneepads or other apparatus to aid in the safety and proper execution of a move is allowed but should be concealed (when possible) so as not to detract from the judges' concentration on the performance.
 When in doubt contact Hip Hop International for clarification (info@hiphopinternational.com).